cmpsc-481-s22-m1/GatorConfig/README.md

 Once you run this command, the program will output

-`Wrote file to: C:\Users\'YOUR PATH'\GatorConfig\gatorgrader.yml`
+`Wrote file to: C:\Users\<YOUR PATH>\GatorConfig\gatorgrader.yml`

-This command will autogenerate a default configuration file for GatorGradle named `gatorgrader.yml` which will contain a default input for the variables, such as the name, break, fastfail, etc.,
+This command will auto-generate a default configuration file for GatorGradle named `gatorgrader.yml` which will contain a default input for the variables, such as the name, break, fastfail, etc.,